The Majority of Analysts Are Still Bullish on Amplify Energy Corp. (AMPY)

 On Friday, shares of Amplify Energy Corp.
-(NYSE:AMPY) marked $0.58 per share versus a previous $0.63 closing price.
-With having a -7.74% loss, an insight into the fundamental values of Amplify Energy Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-AMPY showed a fall of -91.15% within its YTD performance, with highs and lows between $0.49 – $13.23 during the period of 52 weeks, compared to the simple moving average of -89.54% in the period of the last 200 days.
+(NYSE:AMPY) marked $0.63 per share versus a previous $0.57 closing price.
+With having a 10.91% gain, an insight into the fundamental values of Amplify Energy Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+AMPY showed a fall of -90.44% within its YTD performance, with highs and lows between $0.49 – $13.23 during the period of 52 weeks, compared to the simple moving average of -88.42% in the period of the last 200 days.

 ROTH Capital equity researchers changed the status of Amplify Energy Corp.
 (NYSE: AMPY) shares to a “Buy” rating in the report published on November 22nd, 2019.
 Other analysts, including Northland Capital, also published their reports on AMPY shares.
 Northland Capital repeated the rating from the previous report, marking AMPY under “Outperform” rating, in the report published on November 14th, 2019.